 • A careful delineation of the ground covered by the analysis, and, even more important, the limits of the analysis and the ground not covered (this last point is an essential item of good professional practice, since it marks out the area in which the systems analysis can help the client, as well as the area in which the client must continue to rely on his own judgment and such other information as he has; thus, the analyst avoids the pitfall of appearing to have done more than he actually did).
 The scientist entering systems analysis from another field may be surprised that this outline contains only one passing reference to the center of much of his professional interest, the analytic machinery that produced the results, and this reference is in novel language ("the key elements in the chain of logic leading to the analysis results").
 There is a good reason for this: Unless the client is very unusual, he is not interested in such details, nor will an attempt to educate him about them be anything but counterproductive.
 However, there may be a simplified chain of logic based on the analysis details that sheds light on why the results came out as they did; in fact, this is usually the case, at least partially.
 To present this logical chain will be helpful; it should be included if it does not take too much space.

 The technical appendixes provide the support for the findings presented in the main body of the report; however, they need not repeat the peripheral material from the main body-although they should be full enough to stand pretty well alone.
-Here the analyst is talking to his professional colleagues, and may use any of the jargon, formulas, or other technical paraphernalia common in his field.
+Here the analyst is talking to his professional colleagues, and may use any of the jargon, formulas, or other technical paraphernalia common in his field, although still there may need to be care over communication between colleagues of different basic expertises.

 The summary is written for the busy executive, and thus it should be relatively short.
 However, it must contain a boiled down version of all of the important material in the main body of the report, so that this busy executive gets a rounded picture.
 Thus, it cannot be too short (such as the length of the usual technical-paper abstract), since it must be long enough to exhibit the problem formulation, the structure of the solution, the findings, and the recommendations.
-It should contain, not only the text needed to convey the central message of the study, but also the figures and tables (very carefully chosen and prepared) that will illuminate this message.
+It should contain, not only the text needed to convey the central message of the study, but also figures and tables (very carefully chosen and prepared) that will illuminate this message.
 Careful preparation of this summary is also the best preparation for the oral briefings and discussions that will almost inevitably follow completion of the analysis.
+Under some circumstances, a summary of the summary may also have to be prepared.
 With the written report prepared, the analysis team is ready to turn to other forms of presentation, such as oral briefings, slide shows, movies, articles, and so on.
 What needs to be done is dictated by the context of the study itself.
 However, the commonest form of presentation other than the written report is the oral briefing, to which we now turn.